Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-07-29-Utilization_Of_LinkedList6.md

 ---
 layout: post
-title: finding the middle of LinkeList and  printing out LinkedList in reverse order
+title: Finding the middle of LinkeList and  printing out LinkedList in reverse order
 subtitle: How can I find the middle of LinkeList and  print out LinkedList in reverse order ?
 category: Extenstion Of DataStructure
 tags: [list, stack]